Fox's Ingraham taking vacation as advertisers flee amid controversy

 But her apology did not stop companies from departing.

-The companies announcing that they are cancelling their ads are: Nutrish, the pet food line created by celebrity chef Rachael Ray, travel website TripAdvisor Inc , online home furnishings seller Wayfair Inc , the world's largest packaged food company, Nestle SA , online streaming service Hulu, travel website Expedia Group Inc and online personal shopping service Stitch Fix .
+The other companies announcing that they are cancelling their ads are: Nutrish, the pet food line created by celebrity chef Rachael Ray, travel website TripAdvisor Inc <TRIP.O>, online home furnishings seller Wayfair Inc <W.N>, the world's largest packaged food company, Nestle SA <NESN.S>, online streaming service Hulu, travel website Expedia Group Inc <EXPE.O> and online personal shopping service Stitch Fix <SFIX.O>.

 According to CBS News, four other companies joined the list Friday: the home office supply store Office Depot, the dieting company Jenny Craig, the Atlantis, Paradise Island resort and Johnson & Johnson which produces pharmaceuticals as well as consumer products such as Band-Aids, Neutrogena beauty products and Tylenol.